Take a walk round

 from around 1760.

 Now turn right up Church Street.
-On the right, just before the Bell, is Leeden Tye fronted by a little shop where boot polish was once made.
-The Bell, so called in earlier times because it was the nearest alehouse
+On the right, just before The Fat Landlord, formerly The Bell Inn, is Leeden Tye fronted by a little shop where boot polish was once made.
+The Fat Landlord is the only pub in the village

 Shortly you will see the